-A PLHSO will become exempt from premiums, contributions, and assessments received under contract with Medicaid to solely provide services to Medicaid recipients.
-This exemption will have retroactive application and will be remedial in nature; therefore forgiving any PLHSO any back premiums, contributions, or assessments that are currently owed to the State before July 1, 2011.
-However, the bill does not create the right any refund to any tax, penalty or interest by any PLHSO that have paid prior tax, penalty or interest.
+A PLHSO will become exempt from paying tax on premiums, contributions, and assessments received under contract with Medicaid to solely provide services to Medicaid recipients.
+The bill does not create the right to any refund of any tax, penalty or interest previously paid by any PLHSO.